 - Start a sports team with co-workers.

 - Immediately before or after lunch, grab a bunch of colleagues to go for a good “lunch walk.”

-- If you live in a city like NYC or London that offer free classes in the parks, organize a group to take a class one day a week.
+- If you live in a city like NYC or London that offers free classes in the parks, organize a group to take a class one day a week.

-- When you’re on holiday, check out completely.
-Stop making yourself available when you’re on holiday.
+- When you’re on holiday, turn off work completely.
+Stop making yourself available and letting work disrupt your vacation time.
 Throw your phone in the sea if you have to!

 - Use an extension to convert your regular desk to a standing desk or ask your employer to replace yours.
 Psst, they help to reduce cellulite too.
 You’re welcome!

 - Get to work earlier so you can leave earlier.
 If you can’t do this every day, at least do it 1x week, maybe on Fridays.